View images of your infringement

 The footage is manually reviewed by a parking warden to determine whether an offence has occurred.

-- driving through the bus or transit lane
+- driving through the special vehicle lane

 Transit lanes are monitored with Vehicle Occupancy Detection (VOD) CCTV cameras.